MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 By default, SQL operates in a Mixed Mode authentication configuration.
 However, Operations Manager only utilizes Windows authentication to communicate with SQL Server.
 If left at default, SQL Mixed Mode Authentication setting will still work if no local account has the `db_owner` role.
 Local accounts with the `db_owner` role are known to cause issues with Operations Manager.

-It is highly recommended to remove the `db_owner` role from all the *local accounts* before installing the product and don’t add the `db_owner` role to any local accounts after installation.
+It's highly recommended to remove the `db_owner` role from all the local accounts before installing the product and don’t add the `db_owner` role to any local accounts after installation.

-### Additional considersations
+### Other considerations

 Other hardware and software considerations apply in your design planning:

-- SQL Server is recommended run on disks in NTFS file format.
+- IT is recommended to have SQL disks in NTFS file format.
-- SQL Server is required to have at least 1 GB of free disk space for the operational and data warehouse database, and is enforced at the time of database creation.
-Keep in mind that the disk utilization of the databases will likely grow significantly after setup, ensure to have plenty of free disk space above this base requirement.
+- You must have at least 1 GB of free disk space for the operational and data warehouse database, this is enforced at the time of database creation.
+Keep in mind that the disk utilization of the databases **will grow significantly** after setup, ensure to have plenty of free disk space above this base requirement.
 - .NET Framework 4 is required.
 - .NET Framework 4.8 is supported from Operations Manager 2022.
 - Reporting Server isn't supported on Windows Server Core.
 - The SQL Server collation setting must be one of the supported types as described in the section: [**SQL Server collation setting**](#sql-server-collation-setting).
-- SQL Server Full Text Search is required for all SQL Server database engine instances hosting any of the SCOM databases.
+- SQL Server Full Text Search is required for all SQL Server database engine instances hosting any of the Operations Manager databases.
-- The Windows Server installation options (Server Core, Server with Desktop Experience, and Nano Server) supported by Operations Manager database components are based on what installation options of Windows Server are supported by SQL Server.
+- The Windows Server installation options (Server Core, Server with Desktop Experience, and Nano Server) supported by Operations Manager database components are based on what installation options are supported by SQL Server.

 For more information, see the Hardware & Software Requirements section under the SQL Server installation and planning documentation here: [Plan a SQL Server installation](/sql/sql-server/install/planning-a-sql-server-installation)